ayeshaq2/WITS_Site/README.md

 + The checkout flow currently does not have sufficient error handling.
 Failed payments and webhook requests should have alerts/emails sent out to wits.uwo@gmail.com.
 + Email webhook that sends "welcome to WITS" emails to new members, containing all pertinent information to their membership
-+ Clean up the repository, lot of unneccessary files are beign currently tracked that can be removed
++ Clean up the repository, lot of unneccessary files are being currently tracked that can be removed